July 23, 2014 “Williamsburg!” The iconic song by Yomtov Ehrlich

-Yom Tov Ehrlich was probably the most important Yiddish songwriters/artists in the post holocaust American Hasidic community.
-I grew up with Yom Tov Ehrlich and can sing many of his songs [and I do; and not only to my son!] and I associate many of them with very warm memories of my mother.
+Yom Tov Ehrlich was probably one of the most important Yiddish songwriters/artists in the post-Holocaust American Hasidic community.
+I grew up with Yom Tov Ehrlich and can sing many of his songs (and I do; and not only to my son!) and I associate many of them with very warm memories of my mother.
 But there is one song in particular that I think is as good a sociological investigation of the community of the time Yomtov Ehrlich wrote.
-I translated the song as best as possible, because I think the lyrics are the best possible tour ever offered by an insider.
+I translated the song as best as possible, because I think the lyrics are the best tour ever offered by an insider.

 When you go outside at dawn,